 If your company currently handles PHI, electronic communications must be limited to software with messaging encryption that meets minimum HIPAA guidelines.
-The law outlines certain technical safeguards businesses must have in place to avoid compliance-related fines:
+The law outlines certain

 In addition to electronic safeguards, businesses should also use physical and administrative safeguards to shield PHI.
 Physical safeguards include systems to detect and thwart tampering and theft, controlled access to physical PHI storage locations, policies, and procedures for workstations and mobile devices that allow PHI access and dedicated hardware inventory for these machines.